ccloquet/horeca_registry/README.md

  2. the owner can also install the app on a private server
  3. random data are added so that it is not possible to infer the frequentation of the place from the encrypted data

+There is for a couple of days of work.

+What could be wrong with this approach?

 ----------------------------------------------------------